raquo/Laminar/website/docs/documentation.md

 ### Missing Keys

 Laminar gets the definition of HTML and SVG DOM tags, attributes, properties, events and CSS styles from [Scala DOM Types](https://github.com/raquo/scala-dom-types).
 These definitions provide hundreds of keys, but they are not exhaustive.
-For example, we don't have touch events like `touchmove` defined, so those are not available to be put on the left hand side of `:=` methods.
+For example, we don't have CSS grid properties like `grid-area` defined, so those are not available to be put on the left hand side of `:=` methods.

 To work around this, you can contribute definitions of missing attrs / props / etc. to Scala DOM Types.
 It's easy – you don't even need to code any logic, just need to specify the names and types of the things you want to add.
 For example, the `value` property is defined at the bottom of [PropDefs.scala](https://github.com/raquo/scala-dom-types/blob/master/shared/src/main/scala/com/raquo/domtypes/defs/props/PropDefs.scala).
 Read [this](https://github.com/raquo/scala-dom-types/#reflected-attributes) to understand the difference between props and attributes and reflected attributes.